josephchigiz/alx_capstone_project/README.md

 ___
 # Acknowledgement🙏🏽
 It has been a privilege to be part of this program with amazing peers and wonderful mentor.
-Thank you ALX. 🥂🎓
+Thank you Cole, thank you Obed, thank you ALX. 🥂🎓